 What achievement data did you use?
-GA Milestones · Access Testing What does your achievement data tell you?
+GA Milestones Access Testing IXL and Lexile Levels through Reading Inventories for 6th-8th What does your achievement data tell you?
 Chestatee has made gains in some areas but there needs to be an intentional focus on EL and SWD students.
 What demographic data did you use?
 Hall County School's Demographic Data What does the demographic data tell you?
 There has been an increase in Hispanic students over the past two years.
-In , addition, there has been an increase of SWD students.
+In addition, there has been an increase of SWD students.